You Deserve Freedom

 You Know What They Say About Middle Children…

 Whether or not birth order is an indicator of likely behavioral patterns, it is undeniable that every member of a family plays a role in the dynamics of that family—and that role can be positive or negative, helpful or damaging, neutral or influential.
-Family systems therapy seeks to understand existing roles in the hope of inspiring change that might lead to a better environment for everyone.
+FTS seeks to understand existing roles in the hope of inspiring change that might lead to a better environment for everyone.

 Family Systems Therapy and Substance Abuse Disorders